-- (a) minimise the off-site lighting impacts of the development; and - (b) ensure that any external lighting associated with the development: - (i) is installed as low intensity lighting (except where required for safety or emergency purposes); - (ii) does not shine above the horizontal; and - (iii) complies with Australian Standard/New Zealand Standard AS/NZS 4282:2019 Control of Obtrusive Effects of Outdoor Lighting, or the latest version.
+- B25.
+The Applicant must: - (a) minimise the off-site lighting impacts of the development; and - (b) ensure that any external lighting associated with the development: - (i) is installed as low intensity lighting (except where required for safety or emergency purposes); - (ii) does not shine above the horizontal; and - (iii) complies with Australian Standard/New Zealand Standard AS/NZS 4282:2023 Control of Obtrusive Effects of Outdoor Lighting, or the latest version.